yudhaadi77/MyPortofolio/README.md

 - [Coursera - Machine Learning Specialization](#)
 - [Coursera - Machine Learning Specialization](#)

-[Add details and links to your completed courses and certifications]

 Feel free to explore my projects and connect with me on [LinkedIn](https://bit.ly/linkedinadiputra2) for more information!